strigo/wryte/README.md

 wryter = Wryte(color=False)
 ```

-## Contextual logging
+### Flow Tracing and context ID's

-In an ideal world, when a user performs an action in an app, a context related to that event will be logged and attached to any log message relating to that event, so that it is possible to tail the entire flow from the moment the user performed the action and until, say, they got a response from the db.
+Ideally, when a user performs an action in an app, a context related to that event will be logged and attached to any log message relating to that event, so that it is possible to tail the entire flow from the moment the user performed the action and until, say, they got a response from the db.
 Woo!
 What a long sentence!

-This, unfortunately, is not provided by any logging library that I know of, and for a good reason - it depends on many factors potentially related to that specific app.
+This, unfortunately, is not provided by any logging library that I know of, and for a good reason - it depends on many factors potentially related to that specific app. `structlog`, for instance, provides a way to log using a thread-local context, but that's specific to a thread and therefore doesn't solve the problem for distributed systems.
+A good way to solve the problem is to use a global, cross-service identifier (for instance, a user id).

+Specifically for non-distributed systems, you can use the `cid` generated by the `event` method and supply it as an identifier.

 ```python
 # cid defaults to a uuid if it isn't provided.